wbannick/wbannick.github.io/resume.markdown

 ## Saratoga Federated Church, Buddy
 _2007-2019_
 - Buddy for neurodiverse children and young adults among other roles

+## Data Kind, DataDive Volunteer
+_2021_
+- DataDive volunteer at September 2021 DataDive
+- Created an interactive map to visualize house loss in Miami-Dade County

 ## Men and Youth Teaching Each Other, Mentor
 _2014-2015_